Andreas Kisser: Biography

-Kisser was born in São Bernardo do Campo, a municipality in São Paulo to a Slovene mother, from Maribor, Slovenia, and a German father.
+Kisser was born in São Bernardo do Campo, a municipality in São Paulo to a Slovene mother from Maribor, Anna Maria Kisser (née Tarkusch), and a German father, Siegfried Kisser.
 His father was a mechanical engineer and his mother was a teacher and amateur artist.
 At an early age, Kisser showed an interest in music.

 He was 10 when he started to listen to his parents' records of the Beatles, Roberto Carlos and Tonico & Tinoco.
 He received his first acoustic guitar from his grandmother and later won a second guitar at a game of Bingo.
 In his early adolescence, Kisser started to play acoustic guitar first learning basic chords from the Brazilian popular music repertoire and later on classical pieces.
 A friend then introduced Kisser to hard rock with bands like Queen and Kiss which had a great influence on him.
 In 1983, he went to see Kiss live in São Paulo and his father took him to Rock In Rio in 1985 to see AC/DC.
 Kisser eventually got his first electric guitar, a Giannini-Supersonic, and an overdrive pedal.
 Kisser's first guitar was purchased for him by his mother.

+Musical style and influences

-Some of his major influences consisted then of Eric Clapton, Jimi Hendrix, Steve Howe, Tony Iommi, Ritchie Blackmore, Jimmy Page and Randy Rhoads.
+Some of his major influences consisted then of Eddie Van Halen, Eric Clapton, Jimi Hendrix, Steve Howe, Tony Iommi, Ritchie Blackmore, Jimmy Page and Randy Rhoads.

 Career

 Kisser started performing in 1984 in a three-piece band called Esfinge, which he formed with school friends and where he played guitar and sang.
-The band played essentially covers of heavy metal bands such as Black Sabbath, Ozzy Osbourne, Iron Maiden, Venom and Metallica.
+The band mostly played covers of heavy metal bands such as Black Sabbath, Ozzy Osbourne, Iron Maiden, Venom and Metallica.
 Two years later the band renamed itself Pestilence and, in 1987, recorded a demo called Slaves of Pain.
-The songs on the demo were afterwards reused by Sepultura in their albums Schizophrenia and Beneath the Remains.
+The songs on the demo were afterwards reused by Sepultura on their albums Schizophrenia and Beneath the Remains.
 Pestilence was, however, short-lived and ultimately split up.